 Further helpful reading

-My article, “Employee recognition is important: here’s how to do it well” is worth reading to give you an broader viewpoint on this important topic for workplace application.
+My article, “Employee recognition strategies are important.” is worth reading to give you an broader viewpoint on this important topic for workplace application.
 The bottom line is that bosses should give employees more recognition.
 What’s more, team praise, peer-to-peer recognition programs and praise of bosses also comprise employee recognition that powerfully lifts workplace morale and productivity.
-You can learn more about how to give recognition in the free articles on that topic in my website and in my eBook: How to create a top employee recognition program.